Al Amana Center in Muscat, Oman

 The cost of the trip is $3,000, which covers $2000 for all in-country expenses (except souvenirs, snacks, etc.) and $1000 for airfare.
 There may be additional small costs such as those related to visas, etc. Participants may apply for financial aid for the trip by a separate, later application to the Office of Religious Life.

-Some issues to keep as mind as you consider applying for the trip:
+Some issues to keep in mind as you consider applying for the trip:

 - Dietary needs: Vegetarian and vegan food will be plentiful, however, strictly Kosher food will not.